How To Optimize Your Web URL Structure?

 Slug

-A slug within a URL specifies a particular page or post on a website, offering users insight into the content and context of that specific webpage.
-However, there are instances where URL slugs might appear as strings of numbers like "/83451/".
-Such slugs can be confusing for users.
+A slug within a URL specifies a particular page or post on a website, offering insight into the content and context of that specific webpage.
+However, when URL slugs appear as strings of numbers like "/83451/" –this can be confusing for users and search engines.

-The key purpose of a URL slug is to succinctly describe a page's content.
-Therefore, when crafting a slug, it's crucial to ensure it is descriptive and conveys meaningful information about the page's content for better user comprehension.
+Therefore, when crafting a slug, it's crucial to ensure it is descriptive and can convey meaningful information about the page's content.

 The bold font indicates the slug of the URL: